 In the marketing name A319neo the suffix neo stands for new engine option.
 These engines are the CFM LEAP 1A (official designation A319-15*N) and Pratt & Whitney PW1100G (A319-17*N).
 Both engines have a significantly larger diameter than the old engines and have clearly visible guidance rails for the thrust reversers.
 Also standard are the large winglets, called 'sharklets'.
 These are available on the A319ceo (conventional engine option) as well, although there are not many with them.

-There is also to be corporate jetliner version that is named ACJ319neo.
+There is also a corporate jetliner version that is named ACJ319neo.